jleja/svelte-super-rentals/README.md

 ```

 > You can preview the built app with `npm run preview`, regardless of whether you installed an adapter.
 This should _not_ be used to serve your app in production.

+## Running
+Until the Prisma client can export an ES module in the build, you'll need to manually modify the imports in `/lib/db.js`.